Network Management Policy

 Usage Terms & Conditions

-Customers can consult Frontier's general Terms and Conditions of service as well as Internet pricing plans for more information about their High Speed Internet service.
+Customers can consult Frontier's general Terms and Conditions of service as well as Internet pricing plans for more information about their Internet service.

-Trial Information: To better understand the dynamics of network utilization and network congestion, Frontier has instituted a trial in select markets (Kingman, AZ; Elk Grove, CA; Palo Cedro, CA; Mound, MN; Cookeville, TN; and Crossville, TN) to measure actual bandwidth consumption by application type.
+Trial Information: To better understand the dynamics of network utilization and network congestion, Frontier has instituted in certain markets to measure actual bandwidth consumption by application type.
 Frontier does not capture any site-specific information or restrict or inhibit the use of any applications.
 Frontier simply measures the amount of consumer bandwidth consumption by general type of application utilized (web-browsing, voice calling, video streaming, etc.).
-In the affected markets, high bandwidth users (e.g. usage over 100Gb or 250Gb of data per month) are advised to either limit usage or convert to a high user service plan.

-Visit the FCC's website for a full set of the FCC's results and further discussion about how bandwidth throughput, latency, and other service metrics affect your High Speed Internet access experience.
+Visit the FCC's website for a full set of the FCC's results and further discussion about Frontier’s performance and how bandwidth throughput, latency, and other service metrics affect your Internet experience.

 For More Information